Persi00/Skin-Lesion-Scanner-App/README.md

 Fix: use `.toDictStringKey()["out"]!!.toTensor()` instead of `.toTensor()` directly.

 **App crashes on first launch**
-Make sure `model.ptl` is in `app/src/main/assets/`.
-The folder must be created manually.
+Make sure `model.ptl` is present in `app/src/main/assets/` and Gradle has synced.

 **Preview freezes**
 Ensure `imageProxy.close()` is always called after each frame, even on error (use `finally`).